-Estimate the angle η made by the position vector of the source with the positive y-axis, with [5] counter-clockwise angles from the positive y-axis considered positive.
+Estimate the angle η made by the position vector of the source with the positive y-axis.
+Counter-clockwise angles from the positive y-axis are considered positive.

 Consider a single pulse from a distant source (not necessarily in the x-y plane) recorded by both satellites (S_1 and S_2) of Daksha.
-The times of the peaks of the pulses recorded by S_1 and S_2 are t_1 and t_2 , respectively.
+The peaks of the pulses recorded by S_1 and S_2 occur at times t_1 and t_2 , respectively.

-(T01.2) If $t_1 - t_2$ was measured to be 10.0 ± 0.1 ms then determine the fraction, f, of the celestial sphere [5] where the source might lie.
+(T01.2) If $t_1 - t_2$ was measured to be 10.0 ± 0.1 ms, determine the fraction, f, of the celestial sphere in [5] which the source could lie.